mmkal/pgkit/packages/typegen/readme.md

 This allows you to get the type-safety of an ORM but avoid the [inner-platform effect](https://en.wikipedia.org/wiki/Inner-platform_effect).
 You just write regular SQL queries - you can rename columns, do any kinds of join you want, and the types generated will be based on the _query_, not the _table_, so you won't be limited by ORM feature-sets.

 The code generation is opt-in.
 You have to provide a path for the tool to write the generated code.
 It is strongly recommended you don't generate code in production (the example above relies on a simple check of the `NODE_ENV` environment variable).
-When a falsy value is supplied to `writeTypes`, the `sql` function returned ignores the `identifier` parameter and returns slonik's `sql` template function.
+When a falsy value is supplied to `writeTypes`, `sql.Person` becomes slonik's `sql` template function.

 ### Configuration